 With this, Nas takes the idea of phrasing to a whole other level.
 If you look at bar 12, you will see a rhythmic idea repeated (i.e., a phrase):

-where (as reflected by the beaming of the notes – the “beams” of a notes are those things that connect them across the top), the first sixteenth note of beat 2 is actually tied to the end of the word “spray” (it’s a little hard to see in the picture, you can only the see the “y” and the end of the tie, all the way on the left) and that Nas has moved the phrase to begin on the 2nd sixteenth note of the beat.
+In the above music — as reflected by the beaming of the notes, which are those things that connect them across the top — the first sixteenth note of beat 2 is actually tied to the end of the word “spray.”
+It’s a little hard to see in the picture, because you can only the see the “y” and the end of the tie, all the way on the left.
+What’s more, is that Nas has moved the phrase to begin on the 2nd sixteenth note of the beat.
 So although they do not look the same because they are notated differently (as a result of the beaming of the notes to reflect the basic beat of the bar), they are actually still notes of the same duration: a sixteenth note, followed by a note with the duration of a dotted eighth note, followed by another note (check it for yourself).
 Notice that this displacement of the phrase by a single sixteenth note radically transforms the rhythmic function of each note in the phrase.
 The first time around, “my mind spray”, that first single sixteenth note (on “my”) falls right on beat 1, so it sounds very strong, while “mind” is very syncopated (and “spray” falls right back on the beat after that.)
 But by displacing the phrase a sixteenth note, that first sixteenth note of the phrase (again, on “my” the second time) assumes the role of a pick-up note (a pick-up note is a note that falls before another note and serves to emphasis the note it comes before.
 “Just to get to” is an example of a full beat of pick-up notes in the Eminem analysis we just saw; they’re the very first words he says.)
 The “my” sounds like a pick-up note to the “nine”, because although “mind” (by virtue of its falling on an eighth note in between the beats of the bar) is still technically syncopated, it is much less syncopated then the sixteenth note that the “my” that comes before falls on; as a result, you have the pick-up feel from “my” to “nine.”
 But this is only the set-up for what is my 2nd all-time favorite moment in rap in this song.

 The thing is, he does this twice.